ozon/b3-plugin-weaponlimiterbf3/README.md

 Thanks
 ------
-* HarryGer1991 for testing in long nights
+* HarryGer1991, LunaticBfc  for testing in long nights
 * [courgette](https://github.com/courgette) and the b3 project for code samples